Serving refugees in Athens in the name of Jesus

 The current director (Kiki Dimitropoulou), the current board of directors, and the international/interorganizational team of missionaries continue to provide developing leadership and implementation of this strategic and powerful ministry God is using to reach the nations with the Gospel.

 Helping Hands consists of a team of missionaries from different parts of the world, whose love for refugees brought them all to Athens.
-They support, in cooperation with the Board, daily programs in all aspects of care that we provide to our refugees.
+They run, in cooperation with the Board, daily programs in all aspects of care that we provide to our refugees.

 At the moment, HELPING HANDS is administered by: